namannimmo10/namannimmo.me/_posts/2017-02-24-00-00-06-emitting_diagnostics_and_fixithints_in_clang_tools.md

 ---
 layout:		post
-title:		Emitting Diagnostics and FixIt hints in Clang tools
+title:		Emitting Diagnostics in Clang
-summary:	I explain thow to plug into the available infrastructure for diagnostics and ffixit hints for custom clang tools.
+summary:	I explain thow to plug into the available infrastructure for diagnostics and fixit hints for custom clang tools.
 date:		2017-02-24 00-00-06
 categories:	c++ clang llvm tools
 ---